 "You want my opinion?
 I think it's an honor.
 I was specifically chosen by the Black Hand to be the Night Mother's Keeper.
 That is truly a reward in itself."
 Kallie rolls her eyes and snorts derisively.

 "Bullshit.
 I know you better than that Ciccy.
 Come on, what do you really think?
 You can trust me."
 Kallie closes the door and sashays over to me, her hips swaying seductively.
-I scowl at her nickname for me, she knows I hate it.
+I scowl at her nickname for me; she knows I hate it.
 She smirks at my displeasure and pulls up a chair, tossing her silky, long brown hair over one shoulder and sitting her elbow on the table, resting her chin on her palm.
 She blinks, her entrancing brown eyes and dark hair a massive contrast to her pale skin and red lips.
 She truly is beautiful.
-Too bad I think of her as a sister.

 "All right, fine.
 I'm disappointed, who wouldn't be?
 The kill was my life, my escape, my joy, the hunt was my passion and prerogative.
 I loved everything about it.
 Now I have to give it all up.
 I meant what I said about it being an honor though.
 It really is, I just wish it could have been someone else.
 I am built for the life of an assassin, not the life of a house pet, and it seems that's what they want from me."
 I run my fingers through my hair in frustration, agitated by this sudden turn of events.
 Kallie crosses her legs, her tight black outfit shifting against her body like a second skin.